 The proton magnetometer has a sensor which consists of a bottle containing a proton-rich liquid, usually water or kerosene, around which a coil is wrapped, connected to the measuring apparatus.
-Each proton has a magnetic moment M and, as it is always in motion, it also possesses an angular momentum G, rather like a spinning top.
-Figure 7 shows examples of field measurements with a magnetometer model GEM-19T from GEM System, owned by LaGeo in a survey in the Sa Vicente volcano area.
+Each proton has a magnetic moment (M) and, as it is always in motion, it also possesses an angular momentum (G), like a spinning top.
+Figure 6 shows examples of field measurements with a magnetometer model GEM-19T from GEM System, owned by LaGeo in a survey around the San Vicente volcano area.

-FIGURE 7: Examples of a field measurement with a magnetometer model GEM-19T from GEM System, owned by LaGeo; a magnetic survey in the San Vicente volcano area
+FIGURE 6: Examples of a field measurement with a magnetometer model GEM-19T from GEM System, owned by LaGeo; a magnetic survey in the San Vicente volcano area.

-2.6.
-Magnetic surveying
+3.6 Magnetic surveying

-Local variations, or anomalies, in the Earth's magnetic field are the result of disturbances caused mostly by variations in concentrations of ferromagnetic material in the vicinity of the magnetometer's sensor.
+Local variations or anomalies in the earth's magnetic field are the result of disturbances caused mostly by variations in concentrations of ferromagnetic material in the vicinity of the magnetometer's sensor.
 Magnetic data can be acquired in two configurations:

-- 1) A rectangular grid pattern - 2) Along a traverse
+1) A rectangular grid pattern; and

+2) Along a traverse.

-Grid data consists of readings taken at the nodes of a rectangular grid; traverse data is acquired at fixed intervals along line.
-Each а configuration has its advantages and disadvantages, which are dependent upon variables such the as site conditions, size and orientation of the target, and financial resources.
-An example of a grid along lines is shown in Figure 8.
-This took place in the Chinameca geothermal area in El Salvador.
+Grid data consist of readings taken at the nodes of a rectangular grid; and traverse data is acquired at fixed intervals along a line.
+Each configuration has its advantages and disadvantages, which are dependent upon variables such as the site conditions, size and orientation of the target, and financial resources.
+An example of a grid along lines is shown in Figure 7.
+This took place in the San Vicente geothermal area in El Salvador.